 - The "Above and Beyond Analysis" ("ABA", the proprietary tool) Corporate Responsibility Score: the main sustainability indicator used by the Sub-Fund is the ABA scoring (see part "Investment Strategy") based on the Corporate Responsibility and divided into four pillars: shareholder responsibility, environmental responsibility, employer responsibility, societal responsibility. - The Transition to a Sustainable Economy Score: the Management Company complete this analysis by an assessment of companies' exposure to "Transition to a Sustainable Economy".
-This score is based on five pillars: demographic transition, healthcare transition, economic transition, lifestyle transition and ecologic transition.
+This score is based on five indicators measure how the environmental or social characteristics promoted by the financial product are attained. pillars: demographic transition, healthcare transition, economic transition, lifestyle transition and ecologic transition.